Liniarc/rshell/README.md

 Any additional strings between the first io message and next connector will be ignored. i.e. `$ cat < file AAAAA > file2 AAAAA` will ignore `AAAAA`

-Treating IO redirection as connectors is probably very bad practice

-rshell displays the full path rather than replaceing $HOME with ~
+rshell displays the full path rather than replacing $HOME with ~

 running rshell from within rshell will crash when escaped with Ctrl + C